 Best Books to Help Prepare for the HSK Test

 This book series is published by People’s Education Press and is available at all 6 HSK levels.
 Each book consists of five retired HSK tests at the respective level, accompanied by an audio CD for the listening section and detailed answers.

 Price: 45.00-85.00 RMB depending on the level

-This book series published by Shenzhen Language and Culture University Press contains 10 mock tests with realistic questions at each level.
+This book series published by Beijing Language and Culture University Press contains 10 mock tests with realistic questions at each level.
 The books come complete with an audio CD and answers.

 Price: 32.00-65.00 RMB depending on the level

 Bookstores in Shenzhen for Buying HSK Books (and other Chinese language learning books)

 - Shenzhen Book Mall (CBD Store) | 深圳书城 (中心城店)

 Probably the biggest book mall in China.
 You can find rows of books for HSK and Chinese studies.